Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-uLe9eMpCxRg.md

 ### Transcript

-> vertical elevators for character and transport we don't have any plans for that right now i don't know if if that's going to happen, same thing there up foot on the qa site if that is something that you want to see
+> vertical elevators for character and transport we don't have any plans for that right now I don't know if if that's going to happen, same thing there up foot on the qa site if that is something that you want to see